-Energy balance components at both EC stations followed similar trends throughout 2021 (Figure 3-4).
-Sensible heat flux (H) and soil heat flux (G) increased in April after the snow melted through March, while latent heat flux (λE denoted as LE in figures) and net radiation (R_n) followed an approximately sinusoidal trend throughout the year.
-Net radiation R_n was similar at Station 1 than 4 during the GS.
-Latent heat flux LE based on eddy covariance measurements was generally higher at Station 4 (Figure 3-5).
+Energy balance components at both EC stations followed similar trends throughout 2022 (Figure 3-4).
+Sensible heat flux (H) and soil heat flux (G) increased in April after the snow melted through March, while latent heat flux (λE , denoted as LE in figures) and net radiation (R_n) followed an approximately sinusoidal trend throughout the year.
+Net radiation R_n was higher at Station 1 than 4 during the GS.
+Latent heat flux LE based on EC measurements was higher at Station 4 during GS month of June, July, and August (Figure 3-5).
 These differences are likely due to differences in vegetation cover and soil type.
 It can be seen clearly in the monthly cumulative values (Figure 3-4) and from the annual cumulative values (Figure 3-5) that Station 4 maintains a more pronounced difference in LE towards the end of the GS.
-Cumulative evapotranspiration (ET) was greatest at Station 4, reaching 347 mm compared to 331 mm at Station 1 with a difference of 16 mm, prior to energy balance closure (EBC) correction.
-The annual EBC values were 0.69 and 0.75 for Stations 1 and 4, respectively.
-Applying the corrections to the annual estimates of ET increases their values to 435 and 433 mm, respectively.
-This eliminates the difference in annual cumulative ET between the two stations to within uncertainties.
+Cumulative evapotranspiration (ET) was greatest at Station 4, reaching 365 mm compared to 345 mm at Station 1 with a difference of 20 mm, prior to energy balance closure (EBC) correction.
+The annual EBC values were 0.93 and 0.95 for Stations 1 and 4, respectively.
+Applying the corrections to the annual estimates of ET increases their values to 369 and 383 mm, respectively.
+This decreased the difference in annual cumulative ET between the two stations to within uncertainties.
 Figure 3-5 indicates that this has little impact on the seasonal trends and monthly differences.

-Figure 3-4: Cumulative monthly energy balance components measured at EC Stations 1 and 4 in 2021: net radiation (Rn), latent heat (LE), sensible heat (H), and soil heat flux (G).
+Figure 3-4: Cumulative monthly energy balance components measured at EC Stations 1 and 4 in 2022: net radiation (R_n) , latent heat (LE), sensible heat (H), and soil heat flux (G).

-Figure 3-5: Cumulative annual and monthly ET from EC measurements available at Stations 1 and 4 in 2021.
+Figure 3-5: Cumulative annual and monthly ET from EC measurements available at Stations 1 and 4 in 2022.
 Solid lines in Cumulative ET indicate energy balance closure applied.